 What It Means

-So far, there is an overwhelming increase in RPV among desktop users when the “continue shopping” button is reconfigured to point buyers back to their last shopping category or product detail page.
+So far, there is a respectable increase in RPV among desktop users when the “continue shopping” button is reconfigured to point buyers back to their last shopping category or product detail page.
 This makes sense as desktop users are more inclined to browse and purchase multiple products than mobile users.

 Things to Consider

 Before conducting this experiment, merchants should consider whether their customers make multi-product or single-product transactions during eCommerce checkout and whether this differs across device type.

 WHO SHOULD USE IT